opensearch-project/project-website/_posts/2023-07-06-optimize-opensearch-index-shard-size.markdown

 To view the sizes of the individual shards in an index, run ```GET _cat/shards/<name_of_index>?v```.

-Using the cat shards API on the example sample-data-5-1 index.
-You can see the primary shards are all less than 1 mb in size.
+Using the cat shards API on the example sample-data-5-1 index, you can see the primary shards are all less than 1 MB in size.
 This is too small.

 <img src="/assets/media/blog-images/2023-07-06-optimize-index-shard-size/cat_shards.png" alt="cat/indicies"/>{: .img-fluid }